-The following TMT guidance note Produced in partnership with Richard Stephens and Oscar Rowlands provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Richard Stephens and Oscar Rowlands provides comprehensive and up to date legal information covering:

 This Practice Note considers the following key issues in relation to outsourcing charging models: